ejschaef/E7-RTA-Archive/README.md

 - Export and upload options to maintain history or allow users to conduct custom analytics
 - Various RTA KPIs and tables
 - Filter syntax allowing users to calculate statistics for specific matches
-- Search feature allowing users to find player names
+- Search feature allowing users to determine proper names of game elements

 ## Tech Stack